lavalibs/lavalink.js/README.md

 await player.join('channel id');
 ```

-Load a track and then pass it to the `Player#play` method to play something.
+Load a track and then pass it to the `Player#play` method to play something, **note that this Library doesn't uri encode the input**.

 ```js
 const res = await voice.load('ytsearch:monstercat');